In this article, you will learn:

 Convenient Table Recall

-There are times when you need recall the same tables over and over again.
-And the bigger the table- the more frustrating it can get.
-But ColdFusion QoQ makes things easier because the data is already in the recordset.
+There are times when you need to recall the same tables repeatedly, and the bigger the table, the more frustrating it can be.
+However, ColdFusion QoQ makes things easier because the data is already in the record set.
 QoQ is perfect for tables between 5000 and 50000 rows.
 Its only limitation is the memory of the ColdFusion host computer.

 Join and Union Operations